NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --mapprojected-data <string>
-    Given map-projected versions of the input images (without bundle adjustment) and the DEM they were mapprojected onto, create interest point matches among the mapprojected images, unproject and save those matches, then continue with bundle adjustment.
+    Given map-projected versions of the input images (without bundle adjustment) and the DEM they were mapprojected onto, create interest point matches between the mapprojected images, unproject and save those matches, then continue with bundle adjustment.
 Existing match files will be reused.
 Specify the mapprojected images and the DEM as a string in quotes, separated by spaces.